 What is coir?

 Manufactured from the fibrous husks of coconut shells, coir (pronounced COY-er) is an extremely durable natural fiber that is used in the manufacture of ropes, sacks, brushes, floor mats, doormats, tiles, rugs and carpet.
 By itself as a floor covering, coir is a rough fiber which is why it is often used as a walk-off mat at entrances to homes and buildings.
 But the coir fiber has natural elasticity and can be woven into richly textured, hard wearing rugs that have an organic beauty and rustic look.
 Most of our coir weaves are blended with sisal to increase stability and all are great for high traffic areas.

 As previously mentioned, coir is incredibly tough and durable.
 Our store design clients look to coir for bringing natural beauty into a retail space while still standing up to heavy traffic.
 And for a commercial or hospitality space, a Poona walk-off mat brushes dirt off shoes and wears like iron.

 For our residential customers, a coir wall-to-wall carpet warms up a living room, pairs well with many design styles and provides a great foundation for layering other rugs on top.
 A coir runner is tough enough for stairways and hallways, and a custom coir area rug is a soothing and handsome addition to a home office or study.
+Read our "What Size Rug Do I Need" resource to learn more about custom area rugs.
 Coir is also mold and mildew resistant, hypoallergenic, noise-insulating and relatively inexpensive compared to other natural flooring options.